ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 Next, I looked at the Training Validation loss per epoch of training.
 From the look of it, the CNN with a batch size of 192 is pretty close to being fit correctly.
 The CNN batch size of 64 and the LSTM both seem a little overfit.
 ![Training Validation Loss](/Jypter_Scripts/images/Model_Losses.png)

+I also looked at the size of the model.
+The h5 filesize of the LSTM is 97KB and the size of the CNN is 308KB.
+However, when comparing their tflite models, the CNN came in at 91KB and the LSTM grew to 119KB.
+On top of that, the quantized tflite CNN shrank to 28KB.
+I was unable to quantize the LSTM for size, so the CNN seems to be the winner.
+One last comparison when converting the tflite model to C++ for use on my microcontroller revealed that both models increased in size.
+The CNN 167KB and the LSTM to 729KB.

+**EDIT** After some more hyperparameter tweaking (cnn_model3), I shrank the CNN optimized model.
+The C++ implementation of this model is down to 69KB and the tflight implementation is down to 12KB.
+The Loss 0.015218148939311504, Accuracy 1.0 for model 3.

 So I chose to proceed with the CNN model, trained with a batch size of 192.
 I saved the model, as well as saved a tflite version of the model optimized for size.